tmtsoftware/esw-segment-db-prototype/README.md

  ## Running the Web App Server

- The web app requires npm.
-It may be necessary to run:
+ The web app requires npm (or yarn).
+Run:

     $ cd ./esw-segment-web
     $ npm install

 once.
 Then to start the web app server for development:

-    $ npm start
+    $ npm run dev

-This automatically opens the browser to [http://localhost:8080/](http://localhost:8080/).
+This automatically opens a window running the app (based on [Electron app](https://www.electronjs.org/) ).

 ![screenshot](images/esw-segment-web.png)

-# Deploying the Web App

-Note: For remote use, you will need to edit [SegmentData.tsx](esw-segment-web/src/components/SegmentData.tsx) and change the value of `baseUri` to where `esw-segment-db` is running.
-Since there are two servers (esw-segment-db and the react web app), this is currently how the companion server is located.

-Then run:

-    npm run build
-    serve -s build -l 8080

-Use the `-l` option to change the port the app will run on.
+See [esw-segment-web](esw-segment-web/README.md) for more information.